 After a period of shortage, the HPV Gardasil 9 vaccine is now available in Hong Kong.
 This shortage was following Merck’s announcement of a temporary shut down in the production due to a cyber attack.
-For Hong Kong, this manufacturing glitch has forced patients to wait until just now (if not longer) to have access to the vaccine.
+For Hong Kong, this forced patients to wait until just now (if not longer) to have access to the vaccine.
 According to obstetrician gynecologist Dr. Michelle Tsui 徐行悅醫生, “due to the temporary halt in production, clinics in Hong Kong had to turn away new patients and keep their vaccine stock for patients who needed a second or third dose.”

 Where to find the Gardasil 9 HPV Vaccine in Hong Kong